ufs-community/CATChem/README.md

 # Configurable ATmospheric Chemistry

-This is the repository for the Configureable ATmospheric Chemistry modelling component.
+This is the repository for the Configurable ATmospheric Chemistry modelling component.